 Banks versus money transfer services

-When you need to send a global money transfer, you may consider contacting your bank.
-While banks can handle international wire transfers with ease, it’s not necessarily the best choice from a financial perspective.
+When you need to send an international money transfer, you may consider contacting your bank.
+While banks can handle wire transfers with ease, it’s not necessarily the best choice from a financial perspective.

-There are plenty of dedicated money transfer companies that can usually offer you a better deal than the banks.
-Reliable and secure, these companies can provide much better exchange rates than your bank can and they also charge significantly lower transfer fees, with some waiving its fees when you send more than a certain amount.
+There are plenty of dedicated money transfer companies that offer you a better deal than the banks.
+Reliable and secure, these companies can provide much better exchange rates and they lower transfer fees, with some waiving its fees when you send more than a certain amount.

-Guy is a stockbroker who has left his native Lyon to work on Wall Street for a few years.
-But while he lives in New York City, he never forgets to share his wealth with his parents back in Lyon.
+Guy is a stockbroker who has left his his home in Paris to work on Wall Street.
+While he lives in New York City, he share his wealth with his parents back in Paris.
 He regularly sends international wire transfers from his US bank but, having grown tired of their low exchange rates and high fees, he decides to see if he can get a better deal by comparing two money transfer companies.